LaurentFE/Java-ToDoList-Client/README.md

 Each item is prefixed with a checkbox, to check or uncheck any item of the list.

 On the far end of each item is a button to edit the item's label.

+This application only encodes the API requests in UTF-8 and doesn't handle all special characters.

+This application also does not enforce any check on the user's inputs.

+Please mind that on the default SQL scripts provided for the server in the server repo, all VARCHAR columns are limited to 45 chars, and this client application doesn't check that you don't exceed this length.

 ## How